NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 More options for publishing an iOS application can be found in the ["Publishing for iOS article"](https://docs.nativescript.org/publishing/publishing-ios-apps) article.

-> If there are multiple mobile provisioning profiles for the selected development team available on the machine, it is not guaranteed that Xcode will select the desired one and publishing using the command line will be successful.
+> If there are multiple mobile provisioning profiles for the selected development team available on the machine, it is not guaranteed that Xcode will choose the desired one and publishing using the command line will be successful.
 Therefore, in such cases, we recommend manually configuring and uploading the project from Xcode.

 ## Optimizations